News

 New Paper: How to Track Phytoplankton Species in Lakes

 Identifying specific phytoplankton species in lakes on a larger scale remains a challenge.
-Loé Maire is developing a new method to make monitoring more efficient.
+Loé Maire developed a new method to change that.

 -